deut-erium/ctf-tutorials/_posts/2020-07-15-What Are CTFs?.md

 ## Types of CTFs
 As crazy as hacking can get, so can get the competitions.
 CTFs are based on various formats.
-Each format has its own timeline, skillset and
+Each format has its own timeline, skillset, category and difficulty of interest.

 ### Jeopardy
 Yes somewhat similar to [the show](https://en.wikipedia.org/wiki/Jeopardy!).
 These can be considered similar to programming contests as all the competiting teams do not attack each other, but rather solve challenges.